markmanx/isopacks/README.md

 ## How to use

 ### Import icons into a React app
 Icons can be imported as `base64` encoded strings.
-See the section [Trade-off's between importing vs self-hosting icons](#) for more information.
+See this section on [tradeoffs](#trade-offs-between-importing-vs-self-hosting-icons) for more information on importing options.

 - `npm install isopacks`
 - Import the collection you want to use